forselli-stratio/keos-fleet-test/README.md

 ### Helm release automation for tenant applications

-The staging cluster runs the Flux image automation controllers which automatically update the HelmRelease definitions in the `main` branch of the `d1-apps` repository based on Flux image polices defined by the dev team.
+The staging cluster runs the Flux image automation controllers which automatically update the HelmRelease definitions in the `main` branch of the `keos-apps` repository based on Flux image polices defined by the dev team.

 When a new chart version is pushed to the container registry, and if it matches the semver policy, Flux will update the HelmRelease YAML definitions and will push the changes to the `main` branch.

-After the changes are reconciled on staging, the dev team can promote the changes to the production clusters by merging the `main` branch into the `production` branch of the `d1-apps` repository.
+After the changes are reconciled on staging, the dev team can promote the changes to the production clusters by merging the `main` branch into the `production` branch of the `keos-apps` repository.

-The platform team is responsible for configuring a dedicated Kubernetes namespace for the image policies and defining the Flux image update automation custom resources in the `d1-fleet` repository:
+The platform team is responsible for configuring a dedicated Kubernetes namespace for the image policies and defining the Flux image update automation custom resources in the `keos-fleet` repository:

 ```shell
 ./tenants/apps/update/